97115104/writelikeme/README.md

 ### Regenerate Confirmation

-Before regenerating, a confirmation modal shows exactly what will change:
+After your first generation, if you've made changes (edits, feedback, or style adjustments), a confirmation modal shows exactly what will be applied:

-- New style tags being applied
+- **Style tags** — Which tones will guide the generation
-- Style tags being removed
+- **Feedback notes** — How many feedback items are active
-- Custom feedback additions
+- **Your edits** — Summary of content changes you made
-- Content type changes
+- **New guidance** — Any custom feedback you've added
-- Edit analysis summary
+- **Impact estimates** — Percentage improvements for accuracy, relevance, and tone

-This ensures you know precisely how your next generation will differ.
+The first generation always proceeds without confirmation.
+Subsequent generations only show confirmation when there are actual changes to apply.

 ### Profile Persistence